 Let’s launch into the comparison table and begin reviewing the 12 best concrete paints that cover every situation from dawn to dusk in homes, workplaces, driveways and more.

-Might be interesting: Best Deck Paint
+Might be interesting: Best Deck Paint in 2021

 Best Concrete Paint Comparison Table

 |Coverage (Sq Ft Per Gallon)*||Base||Indoor or Outdoor||Vertical or Horisontal||Check Price|

 |Rust-Oleum Basement Floor Kit||1.2||200||Epoxy||Indoor||Horisontal|